Leander

 In Leander’s Story, he discusses his recent experience and why he thinks it needs to be destigmatised.

 I went to 56 Dean St in London, and the doctor there immediately recognised it and gave me treatment before waiting for the test results.
 They were extremely friendly, knowledgeable, helpful, and put me at ease.
 The treatment was an injection in the butt cheeks, which was quick and easy.
 That evening, I experienced a fever and chills.
-Medication can cause discomfort but not pain during the syphilis fight.
+Medication can cause discomfort but not pain during the fight.
 I received immediate treatment, and within 24 hours, I had confirmation of the positive syphilis test result.

 Uncovering the Source: Facing the Reality of Contracting it